 There is even music composed specifically for dogs, whether it’s for generally anxious dogs, those with separation anxiety, fear of thunder, or for helping a new puppy sleep through the night.
 Watch how music artist Gnash wrote and recorded a song for his anxious dog Daisy:

-Canine Lullabies and Through a Dog’s Ear are two of the most popular recordings for puppies, anxious dogs, or dogs scared of loud noises, and YouTube also offers many different options for calming dog music.
+YouTube also offers many different options for calming dog music, ranging from an hour to 8+ hours long.
 Dogs might have different preferences but the length of the musical notes, simplicity of tones, regular rhythms, and the music’s tempo are the most important calming qualities.

 When trying a new treatment for anxiety, always consider whether there is any possibility it could inadvertently make your dog more anxious.

-It's best to work with your veterinary behaviorist, certified dog trainer, or behavior consultant to determine what products will work best for you and your dog.
+It's best to work with a veterinary behaviorist, certified dog trainer, or behavior consultant to determine what products will work best for you and your dog.

 Calming Music for Senior Dogs